AalianKhan/mushroom-strategy/README.md

     icon_color: red
 ```

-### Entity Config Object
+### Entity Config

-The `entity_config` is a list of cards that enables you to give a specific entity any card you wish.
+The `entity_config` essentially enables you to give a specific entity any card you wish.

 #### Example
 ```yaml